quii/learn-go-with-tests/structs/readme.md

 	Triangle does not implement Shape (missing Area method)
 ```

-It's telling us we cant use a Triangle as a shape because it does not have an `Area()` method, so add an empty implementation to get the test working
+It's telling us we cannot use a Triangle as a shape because it does not have an `Area()` method, so add an empty implementation to get the test working

 ```go
 func (c Triangle) Area() float64 {